-Our work is motivated by the observation that NNs seem to be more adequate for the classification of robust massive information: small modification of the input will not drastically affect the classification result.
-This typically happens for NNs dealing with sensory information and implementing perception functions like in medical image analysis or face recognition.
+Our work is motivated by the observation that NNs seem more adequate for classifying robust massive information: minor input modifications will not drastically affect the classification result.
+This typically happens for NNs dealing with sensory information and implementing perception functions like medical image analysis or face recognition.
 However, there are applications where using NNs hardly makes sense.
-For example, is it possible to train a NN to check a given property (even a syntactic one) from the analysis of the source code of programs?
-The answer is probably no because software correctness is very sensitive to small changes of the source code.
-Moreover, the relationship between software syntax and its meaning defined by the operational semantics of the programming language can be deep and intricate.
+For example, is it possible to train an NN to check a given property (even a syntactic one) by analysing the source code of programs?
+The answer is probably no because software correctness is very sensitive to small changes in the source code.
+Moreover, the relationship between software syntax and its meaning defined by the operational semantics of the programming language can be profound and intricate.
 Similar issues can arise when we may try to use NNs as monitors for detecting failures of software systems.
-How much confident can we be in their verdicts obtained after a sufficiently long training with testing data sets that distinguish between accepted and non-accepted test sequences?
+How much confidence can we have in their verdicts obtained after a sufficiently long training with testing data sets that distinguish between accepted and non-accepted test sequences?
 Our confidence in such NN oracles would decrease as their sensitivity to input change increases.

-Another question that naturally rises is how the coding of information may impact the complexity of the learning process.
-Considering again the previous example, the same program can admit a large variety of semantically equivalent representations at different abstraction levels e.g. source code, object code or even in the form of a transition system if the program is finite state.
+Another question that naturally arises is how the coding of information may impact the complexity of the learning process.
+Considering the previous example again, the same program can admit a large variety of semantically equivalent representations at different abstraction levels, e.g. source code, object code or even in the form of a transition system if the program is a finite state.
 How the adopted type of representation affects the complexity of the learning process?
 Conversely, consider data sets with properties that are easy to learn.
 Can transformations of their representation by "weird" scrambling functions affect robustness and thus increase the learning complexity?
-For instance, if convexity of data sets is important for learning a given property, what is the complexity for representations obtained using codes that jeopardise their convexity?
+For instance, if the convexity of data sets is essential for learning a given property, what is the complexity of representations obtained using codes that jeopardise their convexity?

-In this paper we study only NN's computations of Boolean functions.
-To illustrate the role played by information coding in NN computations we define sensitive and robust Boolean functions and prove that an exponential large set of functions in the first group are exponentially difficult to compute by multiple-layer perceptrons (hence incomputable by single-layer perceptrons) and a comparatively large set of functions in the second one, but not all, are computable by single-layer perceptrons.
-This suggests that the success of NNs, or lack of it, are in part determined by properties of the learned data sets.
+In this paper, we study some computational limits of Boolean functions with Perceptron Neural Nets (PNNs).
+Depending on the number of layers, PNNs can be single-layer or multi-layer.
+To compare the computational power of various PNNs, we define two classes of Boolean functions - sensitive and robust -, and prove that an exponentially large set of functions in the first class are exponentially difficult to compute by multi-layer PNNs (hence incomputable by single-layer PNNs).
+A comparatively large set of functions in the second one, but not all, are computable by single-layer PNNs.

-The paper starts with a minimal amount of notation, defines the notions of sensitive and robust Boolean functions and introduces three infinite classes of Boolean functions $PARITY_n, R_n^1, R_n^2$ used as case studies.
-We move to limitations of single-layer and multilayer perceptrons in computing the sensitive functions $PARITY_n$, which are the most difficult to compute.
-In contrast we prove that the robust functions like R_n^1, R_n^2 are computable by single-layer perceptrons.
-Then we give more general results, including the fact that the set of sensitive functions which are computed by multi-layer perceptrons (MLPs) with a single hidden layer and an exponential number of hidden units is exponentially larger than the set of threshold functions.
+The paper starts with a minimal amount of notation, defines two notions of sensitive and one of the robust Boolean functions and introduces three infinite classes of Boolean functions, $PARITY_n, R_n^1, R_n^2$, used as benchmarks.
+We move on to limitations of singlelayer and multi-layer PNNs in computing the strongly sensitive functions $PARITY_n$, which are the most difficult to compute.
+In contrast, we prove that the robust functions like R_n^1, R_n^2 are computable by single-layer PNNs.
+Then we give more general results, including the fact that the set of sensitive functions which are computed by multi-layer PNNs with a single hidden layer and an exponential number of hidden units is exponentially larger than the set of functions computable by single-layer PNNs.

-Finally, we use polynomial threshold perceptrons to compute all Boolean functions with quantum annealing and present in detail a QUBO computation of $PARITY_4$ on the D-Wave Advantage.
+Finally, we use polynomial threshold PNNs to compute all Boolean functions with quantum annealing and present in detail a QUBO computation of $PARITY_4$ on the D-Wave Advantage.
 We end with a few conclusions and two open questions.